 Our residents are emerging health innovators from a variety of disciplines.
 We support their ideas by educating them about the innovation process, helping them set and achieve milestones, and connecting them to the people and networks needed for success.
 Learn more about the projects that were selected for the 2020-21 residency, below.
-Please subscribe to our newsletter to learn about the next call for applications.
+Please subscribe to our newsletter to stay up to date on Clinic offerings and events..

 How can we reimagine the human-computer interaction to help individuals with reduced motor function?